pwncollege/linux-luminarium/piping/fifo/DESCRIPTION.md

 This challenge will be a simple introduction to FIFOs.
 You'll need to create a `/tmp/flag_fifo` file and redirect the stdout of `/challenge/run` to it.
 If you're successful, `/challenge/run` will write the flag into the fifo!
+Hint: You may want to use the desktop mode for this challenge.
 Go do it!